-Living Learning Communities (LLCs) at KSU establish a greater connection and engagement in the on campus housing experience and connect to the academic mission, by engaging students both inside and outside of the classroom.
+Living-Learning Communities (LLCs) at KSU establish a greater connection and engagement in the on-campus housing experience and connect to the academic mission.
+Programs for these communities are specifically designed to create an in-depth experience for students, that engages them in the greater campus community and connects to the classroom.

 Academy for Inclusive Learning - Kennesaw Campus

-Requires approval from the Academy for Inclusive Learning and Social Growth (WellStar College of Health and Human Services) to reside in the community, please follow the instructions here.
+Requires approval from the Academy for Inclusive Learning and Social Growth (WellStar College of Health and Human Services) to reside in the community.

 Arts - Kennesaw Campus